-When you think about ways to drive organic growth within your business, there are a few directions you can take.
+When driving organic growth within your business, there are a few directions you can take.
 You can attract more customers who will buy the products you’re already selling.
 You can offer bigger, more expensive products to your existing customers.
-Or you can try to offer new products to your existing audience—or a whole new one.
+Or you can try to offer new products to your existing audience—or a whole new audience.

 By following in the footsteps of the most successful companies, you too can move boldly into new markets that will allow you to capture more customers and greater revenues.
-The ability to enter into adjacent markets is a key variable behind our Growth Mindset Assessment, which predicts your ability to rapidly accelerate your company’s sales growth rapidly.
+The ability to enter adjacent markets is a key variable in our Growth Mindset Assessment, which predicts your ability to accelerate your company’s sales growth rapidly.
 Here, we’ll walk you through what we have seen work, along with the elements of successful expansion into nearby markets outlined in the HBR article.

 Pick an Actual Adjacent